 Class Structure and Course Concept This is an online course using a flipped classroom design.
 It covers the same material and content as an on-site course but runs differently.
 In this course, you are responsible for watching video-recorded lectures and reading the required literature for each unit prior to participating in mandatory weekly one-hour online meetings where students have the chance to discuss the materials from a unit with the instructor.
 Although this is an online course where students have more freedom in when they engage with the course materials, students are expected to spend the same amount of time overall on all activities in the course - including preparatory activities (readings, studying), in-class-activities (watching prerecorded videos, attending the live online meetings), and follow-up activities (working on assignments and exams) - as in an on-site course.
 As a rule of thumb you can expect to spend approximately 1h/week on in-class-activities and 3 hours per week on out-of-class activities (preparing for class, readings, assignments, projects, studying for quizzes and exams).
 Therefore, the workload in all courses will be approximately 4h/week.
 Please note that the actual workload will depend on your personal knowledge.
-Mandatory Weekly Online Meetings Section 1: Thursdays, 1 pm EDT/7 pm CEST, July 7-28, 2022 Section 2: Wednesdays, 12 pm EDT/6 pm CEST, July 6-27, 2022 Meetings will be held online through Zoom.
-Follow the link to the meeting sessions on the course website on mannheim.instructure.com.
-If video participation via Internet is not possible, arrangements can be made for students to dial in and join the meetings via telephone.
-In preparation for the weekly online meetings, students are expected to watch the lecture videos and read the assigned literature before the start of the meeting.
+Mandatory Weekly Online Meetings ''' Section 1: Thursdays, 1 pm EDT/7 pm CEST, July 6-27, 2023 Section 2: Wednesdays, 12 pm EDT/6 pm CEST, July 5-26, 2023 ''' Meetings will be held online through Zoom.
+Follow the link to the meeting sessions on the course website on <a href="maintenance-maintenan In preparation for the weekly online meetings, students are expected to watch the lecture videos and read the assigned literature before the start of the meeting.
 In addition, students are encouraged to post questions about the materials covered in the videos and readings of the week in the forum before the meetings (deadline for posting questions is Wednesday, 1 PM E(D)T/7:00 PM CE(S)T).
 Students have the opportunity to use the BigBlueButton feature in Canvas to connect with peers outside the scheduled weekly online meetings (e.g., for study groups).
 Students are not required to use BigBlueButton and can of course use other online meeting platforms such as Google Hangouts, Skype or Microsoft Teams.
 Look carefully at the times of meetings and deadlines!
 If in doubt, please consider the CET Time (e.g. in Frankfurt) is the OFFICIAL time for all meetings and deadlines.
 Grading Grading will be based on:

 - Participation in discussion during the weekly online meetings and submission of questions to the weekly discussion forums demonstrating understanding of the required readings and video lectures (10% of grade)

-- Three online quizzes reviewing specific aspects of the material covered (60% of grade)
+- Three online guizzes reviewing specific aspects of the material covered (60% of grade)

 - A final open-book online exam (30% of grade)

+'''

 A+ 100 - 97

-٨ 00 00

-- A 96 93
+A 96 - 93

-- A- 92 90
+A- 92 - 90

-- B+ 89-87
+B+ 89 - 87

-- B 86 83
+B 86 - 83

-- B- 82 80
+B- 82 - 80

+'''

 Etc.